 Growing Roots - our residential permaculture design course

-Growing Roots is a residential Permaculture Design Course created for those who feel ready to explore that path — whether you are just beginning, or finally answering a call you have felt for years.
+The Permaculture Design Course is created for those who feel ready to explore that path — whether you are just beginning, or finally answering a call that you have felt for years.

 Over our time together, we’ll explore how the patterns and intelligence of natural systems can guide the way we design our homes, landscapes, livelihoods and communities.
-Expect a rich blend of practical learning, thoughtful conversation, hands-on experience, and time to reflect.
+Expect a rich blend of ecological theory, hands-on practical learning, immersive and experiential activities, thoughtful conversation, and time to reflect.
+This is powerful head, heart and hands learning and may just create the shift you are looking for.

-Following the UK Permaculture Association curriculum, we’ll cover soil health, food growing, trees and perennial systems, plant knowledge and propagation, natural building, preserving the harvest, social permaculture, and regenerative design thinking.
-Throughout the course you’ll be guided step-by-step through the full design process, culminating in a group project where everything begins to weave together.
+Following the UK Permaculture Association curriculum, we’ll cover many topics - including soil health, food growing, trees and perennial systems, plant knowledge and propagation, natural building, preserving the harvest, social permaculture, and regenerative design thinking.
+Throughout the course you’ll be guided step-by-step through the full design process, culminating in a group project where everything you’ve learnt begins to weave together.

 You’ll leave with an internationally recognised Permaculture Design Certificate — and, more importantly, with the confidence and clarity to begin shaping meaningful change in your own life.